Armenian religion in Cyprus: Nicosia

 In front of the church's entrance is a white marble khachkar (cross-stone) dedicated to the eternal friendship of Armenians and Greeks in Cyprus; it was unveiled on 21 October 2001 by Presidential Commissioner Manolis Christophides.
 To the side of the church's entrance is the bronze bust of Archbishop Zareh Aznavorian; it was unveiled on 1 May 2005 by Italian-Armenian donator Aleco Bezigian.
 Finally, in the courtyard of the church is the white marble Armenian Genocide Monument; it was unveiled on 24 April 1991 by Senior Archimandrite Yeghishe Madjikian.
 In 2000, two white marble ossuaries were built in front of it, as well as five small sandstone khachkar-like columns.

 In the old Armenian cemetery, near the Ledra Palace hotel (Markos Drakos Avenue), there is the Saint Paul [Սուրբ Պօղոս (Sourp Boghos)] chapel, built in 1892 by donation of Boghos Odadjian.
 Left unused since the 1963–1964 intercommunal troubles, the chapel and the cemetery fell into disuse.
-It was restored between 2008–2009, together with the rest of the cemetery, by initiative of Representative Vartkes Mahdessian and the Armenian Ethnarchy of Cyprus.
+It was restored between 2008 and 2009, together with the rest of the cemetery, by initiative of Representative Vartkes Mahdessian and the Armenian Ethnarchy of Cyprus.
 A Liturgy is held once a year since 2010.
 On top of the chapel's entrance there is a marble inscription in Armenian reading: